ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 DaycareMon_GetBoxMon = 0x020292E4 | 1;
 ```

 The `0x020292E4` is the base offset of the function.
-The `| 1` is due to the function being in thumb (as most functions from the ROM are).
+The `| 1` is due to the function being in thumb mode (as most functions from the ROM are), a reduced instruction set of ARM that permits much smaller code generation.

 To then call this in our code, we have to add a declaration of the function (its structures, `BoxPokemon` and `DaycareMon` will have to be copied as well):